madhav-prabhu/OVNF-Project/README.md

 # Optimal VNF placement algorithm

 + The objective of this basic algorithm is to deploy VNFs on nodes based on user requirement and node capacity constraints.
-The diagram shows the network topology used to test the algorithm.
+The diagram shows the network topology implemented [AMPL](https://ampl.com/) that used to test the algorithm.

 <p align="center">
   <img src="https://github.com/madhav-prabhu/OVNF-Project/blob/master/Multi_Layer/Architecture.PNG" width='700' title="Architecture">